endjin/Z3.Linq/README.md

 ### Problem - 1st Order Propositional Logic

-Provide a solution where either X is true or Y is true (using a [ValueTuple](https://docs.microsoft.com/en-us/dotnet/api/system.valuetuple?view=net-6.0)).
+Provide a solution where either X is true or Y is true, but not both (using a [ValueTuple](https://docs.microsoft.com/en-us/dotnet/api/system.valuetuple?view=net-6.0)).

 ```csharp
 using (var ctx = new Z3Context())